apache/pulsar-site/versioned_docs/version-2.10.x/cookbooks-retention-expiry.md

 You can set a size and/or time threshold and backlog retention policy for all of the topics in a [namespace](reference-terminology.md#namespace) by specifying the namespace, a size limit and/or a time limit in second, and a policy by name.

+Note that by default, time-based backlogs are enforced periodically using an approximate method.
+This avoids a potentially costly scan of the backlog each time a message is produced.
+However, it does mean that in some cases you may observe a lack of strict enforcement.
+To tune this behavior you should consider using the [`backlogQuotaCheckIntervalInSeconds`][backlogquotacheckintervalinseconds] and [`preciseTimeBasedBacklogQuotaCheck`][precisetimebasedbacklogquotacheck] broker options.

 ````mdx-code-block
 <Tabs
   defaultValue="pulsar-admin"